 Chip&Pin credit card transactions are a lot more secure than traditional magnetic stripe transactions.
 In fact, when paying with your Chip & Pin credit card, a one-time code is created, that moves between the card’s chip and the retailer’s point of sale terminal, so the data is useless except to the parties involved.

 Not only are Chip-and-PIN credit card transactions more secure, they are also quicker to complete than cash and traditional credit card payment.
-With a Chip & Pin or NFC credit card instead of signing, you quickly enter your PIN into the keypad of the point of the sale terminal.
+The NFC payment method is a touch-free solution for automatic pay stations, as it allows the user to just tap the card in front of an EMV reader to enact the payment.